 Follow these steps:

 - Compare quotes.
 All life insurance companies will evaluate your situation differently.
-Compare quotes from multiple insurance companies in order to find the type of policy that works for you.
+Compare quotes from multiple insurance companies to find the type of policy that works for you.
 Or, have a life insurance broker help you.

 - Pick the insurer that offers the best value.